 Past an iron gate, the open-air entrance passage leads to a peaceful garden courtyard and access to all of the apartments.
 The stucco walls, lawn and fountain all add to the pleasant courtyard ambience.
-In fact, the building received a citation for excellence in 1961 from the American Institute of Architects.
+In fact, the Loveless Building received a citation for excellence in 1961 from the American Institute of Architects.

 Architecture